 I would think the cane is possibly the easiest, and most the commonly used aid by both the elderly, and anyone has had issues with their legs and ankles.
 Now, although they are not usually what I would call expensive, why pay the full whack if you have insurance ?

-Here are Medicare’s guidelines to determining if a person is eligible for a cane, or crutches, so you can get the idea.
+Here are Medicare’s guidelines for determining if an individual is eligible for a walking cane, or crutches, so you can get the idea.

 The information is taken from CMS.gov (Center for Medicare and Medicaid Services) and can be found here.

 “1.The beneficiary has a mobility limitation that significantly impairs his/her ability to participate in one or more mobility-related activities of daily living (MRADL) in the home.

 The MRADLs to be considered in this and all other statements in this policy are toileting, feeding, dressing, grooming, and bathing performed in customary locations in the home.

 a.Prevents the beneficiary from accomplishing the MRADL entirely, or,